bbarres/Realtime/README.md

 ## R Data sets (/data)
 In this section, you will find the list of the data sets used in this study for R analyses and Figures production.
 The data files can be found in the "data" folder.
 For the data tables, the name of the different variables are listed and explained as well.
-There are X R data sets used in this study.
+There are 3 R data sets used in this study.

 - **datatot.txt:** the main data set which contains all the phenotypic and genotypic information for all the individuals of the experimental setup.
 Each line correspond to one individuals and the following information for each individuals can be found in this table:
     - *Sample_ID*: unique identification number for each sample